TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-04-why-I-deleted-my-linkedin-account.md

 - Build personal brand on good old relationships.
 - Talk with people.
-- Find active social networks where you interact with you peers - for me it is Facebook or our PHP Comminity [Péhápkaři Slack](http://pehapkari.slack.com).
+- Find active social networks where you interact with peers - for me it is Facebook or our Czech & Slovak PHP Community [Péhápkaři Slack](http://pehapkari.slack.com).
 - Go to meetup.

 But this is my story, my personal needs and my personal experience.
 It probably [won't work for everybody](https://en.wikipedia.org/wiki/Anecdotal_evidence).
 Your experience might be different.